danodus/xgsoc/README.md

 ## Simulation

 Notes:
-- Only PS/2 keyboard and Xosera (video) devices are currently simulated
+- Only PS/2 keyboard and XGA (video and 3D acceleration) devices are currently simulated
-- Press F12 for reset
+- Press F12 to restart the simulation

 ```
 cd examples/<example name>